-The Governing Body has decided that children with special educational needs will be admitted to the school in line with the school's agreed admissions policy.
+The Governing Body has decided that children with special educational needs will be admitted to the school in line with the school's agreed Admissions Policy.

-The Governing Body reviews this policy annually and considers any amendments in light of the annual review findings.
-The Head Teacher reports the outcome of the review to the full Governing Body.
+The Governing Body reviews this policy and considers any amendments in light of the review findings.